CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-4-Regulatory-Compliance.md

 In this exercise, you will get a walkthrough on regulatory compliance dashboard in Microsoft defender for cloud.

-1. Navigate to **Microsoft Defender for Cloud** in the Azure portal (perform if not already on the Microsoft Defender for Cloud).
+1. Navigate to **Microsoft Defender for Cloud (1)** in the Azure portal (perform if not already on the Microsoft Defender for Cloud).

     ![](../Images/hyb-ex1-g1.png)

 1. On the overview page, select the **Regulatory Compliance (1)** tile (this pillar is also available on the left side under the Cloud Security section).
-Once the **Regulatory Compliance dashboard (2)** opens, you can see the compliance standards currently assigned to your subscription.
+Once the **Regulatory Compliance (2)** dashboard  opens, you can see the compliance standards currently assigned to your subscription.

     ![](../Images/hyb-ex3-g1.png)